seadowg/pharrell/README.md

 end
 ```

-The values injected are dependent on the current conifguration:
+The values injected are dependent on the current configuration:

 ```ruby
 Pharrell.config(:base) do |config|